How Does ChatGPT Work? A Plain-English Explanation

 What Is ChatGPT?

 ChatGPT is an AI chatbot developed by OpenAI and launched in November 2022.
-It is built on a type of AI model called a large language model, or LLM.
-It does not search the internet in real time the way a search engine does.
+It's built on a type of AI model called a large language model, or LLM.
+It doesn't search the internet in real time the way a search engine does.
 Instead, it generates responses by drawing on patterns learned from an enormous amount of text data during a training process that was completed before the tool was released.

 The name GPT stands for Generative Pre-trained Transformer.
 Each word in that name describes something meaningful about how the system works, and unpacking it gives the clearest explanation of what ChatGPT actually does.